-Radiation therapy may provide effective treatment for the type of cancer you have.
-If so, your doctor will speak with you about the best options.
+Radiation therapy may be effective for the type of cancer you have.
+If so, your doctor will talk to you about the best options.

-External radiation uses a machine called a linear accelerator (LINAC) to deliver radiation to an area where cancer cells are found or believed to be at high risk of coming back.
+External therapy uses a machine called a linear accelerator to deliver radiation.
+It targets the area where cancer cells are found.
+It can also target areas where cancer cells are likely to come back.

-Depending upon your needs, your radiation oncologist may recommend:
+Depending upon your needs, your radiation cancer doctor may recommend:

 - 3D (3-dimensional) conformal radiation therapy (3D-CRT)

-With this method, 3D images help the doctor better target the tumor.
-The images are created using a special machine — a computed tomography (CT) or magnetic resonance imaging (MRI) machine.
-The radiation beams can be aimed from many different angles to match the exact shape of the cancer.
+The machine may use computed tomography (CT) or magnetic resonance imaging (MRI).
+The radiation beams can be aimed from different angles to match the exact shape of the cancer.

 - Intensity-modulated radiation therapy (IMRT)

-This method works like the first 2 methods, and the total amount of radiation you get is similar.
-But with this method, the radiation is given in fewer but stronger doses.
+This method works like the first 2 methods.
+The total amount of radiation you get is similar.
+But the radiation is given in fewer but stronger doses.

 Everyone has a different response to radiation therapy.
-It may cause short-term side effects during treatment or long-term side effects after treatment ends.
+It may cause short-term side effects during treatment.
+It can also cause long-term side effects after treatment ends.

-The side effects of treatment depend on the type of radiation you receive, the dose, and your overall health.
-Common side effects that you may experience after radiation treatment include:
+The side effects depend on the type of radiation you receive.
+They can also depend on the dose and your overall health.

 - Skin irritation